TIGRLab/tigrlab.github.io/members/index.md

 	<a href="/images/joseph.viviano.img.jpg"><img src="/images/joseph.viviano.img.jpg"></a>
 </figure>

 I function as both a system administrator and methods developer at the TIGRlab.
-Scientifically, I get excited about cross-disiplinary work that can be adapted to improve clinical outcomes.
+I get excited about cross-disiplinary work that can be adapted to improve clinical outcomes.
 I'm particularly interested in ways of using dynamic network models to quantify the differences between diseased and normally-functioning brains, and using this approach to develop novel disease subtypes that should provide important information for the application of personalizeed treatments.

 [Download CV](https://github.com/josephdviviano/resume/blob/master/cv.pdf?raw=true) - [Download Resume](https://github.com/josephdviviano/resume/blob/master/resume.pdf?raw=true) - [Personal Website](http://www.viviano.ca)